-Physics is the root science that underlies all other natural science, and it is the foundation of a liberal arts education for innovations in science and engineering.
+Physics is the root science that underlies all other natural sciences, and it is the foundation of a liberal arts education for innovations in science and engineering.
 Wesleyan’s highly flexible physics program is designed to develop competency in focus areas such as quantum computing, high energy plasmas, low temperature superfluids, photonics, materials science, biomolecular interactions, and fluid mechanics.
 Undergraduate and graduate students work side-by-side with faculty on research that is supported by the National Science Foundation, the National Institutes of Health, the National Institute of Standards & Technology, the American Chemical Society, the Air Force, and other national funding organizations.

 Students who major in physics often pursue careers in engineering, research, education, medicine, and law.